b-crawl/bcrawl/README.md

   - Vine Stalkers start with Regeneration 1.
   - Demigod's XP modifier is -1.
   - Felids and Octopodes can wear scarves.
   - v1.3.4: Trolls have natural AC but can't wear body armour, and are slightly better at magic but worse with shields.
+They eventually gain Regen 2, rC+, and rF+.

 #### New Spells
   - Summon Scorpions summons one group of 1-4 scorpions.